cisco-foundation-ai/cookbook/3_adoptions/deployment/baseten/README.md

 ```bash
 pip install --upgrade truss
 ```
-2. Copy the deploy script folder to the current directory.
+2. Navigate to the deploy script folder
-* To deploy a Foundation-Sec-8B model, copy the `foundation_sec_8b` folder.
+* To deploy a Foundation-Sec-8B model, navigate to the `foundation_sec_8b` folder.
-* Alternatively, to deploy the Foundation-Sec-8B model **with a vLLM server** to Baseten, copy `foundation_sec_8b_vLLM` folder instead.
+* Alternatively, to deploy the Foundation-Sec-8B model **with a vLLM server** to Baseten, navigate to the `foundation_sec_8b_vLLM` folder instead.
 Note that you can change the FoundationSec model or version in the "repo_id" of the "model_metadata" section if you'd like.
-* To deploy a **Foundation-Sec-8B-Reasoning** model to Baseten, copy the `foundation-sec-8b-reasoning` folder.
+* To deploy a **Foundation-Sec-8B-Reasoning** model to Baseten, navigate to the `foundation-sec-8b-reasoning` folder.
 This script deploys the **Reasoning Model** with a vLLM server.

 3. Deploy the model:
 ```bash